camp-cost/camp/README.md

 Haskell library, that provides a monadic interface for specifying multiparty protocols.

+To evaluate the cost models for all of our cost-aware protocols, we provide script `./run.sh`.

 **Paper claims supported by this artifact**: The paper, in last paragraph of §1 (p.
 3) states "The anonymised git repository https://github.com/camp-cost/camp provides a working prototype implementation, described in §7 and the data used